 Climbing is a natural team building activity.
 It is goal-oriented and requires cooperation, trust, and good communication skills.
 Professional facilitators provide your organization with activities that will enhance and change the way individuals view themselves, their co-workers and the team as a whole.
 We can customize any program, providing a highly-structured, motivational agenda or a relaxed curriculum that highlights the thrill of climbing.
 Climbing shoes and harnesses are provided.
 The program will be customized to suit your needs.
 Call to find out how we can help your team climb to the top!

-Experience the beauty of Ecuador and climb active volcanoes above 20,000 feet, Cayambe and Chimborazo.
-Chimborazo is the highest mountain in Ecuador with an elevation of 20,702 ft.
-Chimborazo’s location along the equatorial bulge makes its summit the farthest point on Earth’s surface from the Earth’s center.
-A short approach and a convenient hut system help to make these mountains attainable for the average mountaineer.
+Experience the beauty of Ecuador and climb an active volcano nearly 20,000 feet.
+Cotopaxi is one of Ecuador’s most active volcanoes with an elevation of 19,347 ft.
+A short approach and a convenient hut system helps to make this summit attainable for the average mountaineer.
 Although it is a technical peak, it is the perfect place for aspiring climbers to begin training and hone their skills.
-This LRCC expedition will include 6 training sessions at LRCC or nearby outdoor locations so participants can get a head start on the skills they will need on the mountain.
+This LRCC expedition will include 4 training sessions at LRCC or nearby outdoor locations so participants can get a head start on the skills they will need on the mountain.
 Once we arrive in Ecuador, the team will meet their guides and begin getting geared up.
 We will spend some time getting acclimatized with a climb of Rucu Pichincha (15,696′) and then continue our training on the way up the mountains.
-Glacier travel, ice axes & crampons, and crevasse rescue are just a few of the skills you will be learning.
+Another acclimatization hike on Illiniza Norte (16,615′) well further prepare us for Cotopaxi.
 This 9 day trip includes all in-country travel and lodging.
 A 3-month membership is included along with personal training to help prepare you for the trip.
 International airfare, trip & travel insurance, meals in town, and tips are not included.
-Trip dates are Dec 27th 2017-Jan 4th 2018.
+Mountaineering boots, crampons, and ice axes are available for rent in Quito.
+Trip dates are Dec 30th 2018-Jan 8th 2019.
 For more information and a detailed itinerary please contact Logan at LRCC.